 The registration fee is $50/person for up to 5 people who live in the same household.
 (More than 5 in the same immediate family household are free).
 Children 5 years and under are free.
 There is also a $10/night fee to those staying in RVs and $5/night for each tent to help cover the extra cost of electricity and space used.
-These fees help cover the minimal costs for food, electricity, propane etc. Additionally we are in serious need of a new tent, so this fee includes and amount to help with that.
+These fees help cover the minimal costs for food, electricity, propane etc.

 We want to encourage all who come to take in consideration additional monies for a gift.
 We feel that scripture supports each of us making the preparations for this.
 Imagine, if you will, going to Jerusalem.
 As the scripture below indicates, you would be taking with you a gift in accordance with how you have been blessed throughout the year.
 As you can understand the fees that we charge are minimal amount just to make this happen, so any additional gifts really are a blessing to make this event a joy to all.

 9 “You shall count seven weeks.
 Begin to count the seven weeks from the time the sickle is first put to the standing grain.
 10 Then you shall keep the Feast of Weeks to the Lord your God with the tribute of a freewill offering from your hand, which you shall give as the Lord your God blesses you.
 11 And you shall rejoice before the Lord your God, you and your son and your daughter, your male servant and your female servant, the Levite who is within your towns, the sojourner, the fatherless, and the widow who are among you, at the place that the Lord your God will choose, to make his name dwell there.
 12 You shall remember that you were a slave in Egypt; and you shall be careful to observe these statutes.